DannyArends/DaNode/README.md

 ##### Enable HTTPs support

-To compile the server with HTTPS support (binds to port 443), use the following command:
+To compile the server with HTTPS support (binds to port 443), use the dub sll configuration:

-    dub build --config=ssl --force
+    dub build --config=ssl

 or, compile using the compile script: